 Industrial Rope Access

 IRA systems rely on double rope techniques to safely gain access to a variety of structures.
-Technicians tie off ropes to structural members, and descend on two fixed lines to perform the investigation.
+Technicians anchor ropes to structural members, and descend using two fixed lines to perform the investigation.
 In general terms, technicians are suspended on one rope termed the “work positioning” line with a redundant “fall protection” line used as backup.
 Hands-off descent control and fall protection devices are integrated into site-specific rigging systems, along with industry-specific climbing and suspension harnesses.
-In accordance with applicable law, Alta Access is responsible for the safety of its own employees and develops a site safety before beginning all projects.
+In accordance with applicable law, Alta Access is responsible for the safety of its own employees and develops a site safety plan before beginning all projects.

 IRA is an undoubtably safer access method than scaffolding or swing stages.
 According to the Industrial Rope Access Trade Association (IRATA), in 2014 there were “34 injuries, including only six reportable over 7 day injuries, and no major injuries.”
 In comparison, OSHA states, on average, there are 4,500 injuries and 60 fatalities per year to workers using scaffolding.